abelardopardo/ontask_b/docs_src/Using/actions.rst

 These actions allow you either instructors or students to introduce information in the table stored in a workflow.
-When providing information, you typically are interested in a subset of the rows (some of the learners) and a subset of the columns (some of the factors).
-For example, you would like to check if a group of students is attending one face-to-face session, or if a group of students is engaging in a project discussion.
+When providing information, you typically are interested in a subset of the rows (some of the learners) and a subset of the columns.
+For example, an instructor may like to check if a group of students is attending a face-to-face session, or if a group of students is engaging in a project discussion.

 These actions are edited using the screen shown in the following figure: